www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * Execute static code checks.
 # Tasks.
 * [ ] Make `net.splitcells.network.repos.license.check` successful and add it to the daily CI.
-* [ ] Check which tasks are more fitting for [weekly deploy tests](../deployment/weekly-t30-deploy-tests.md).
+* [ ] Fix code coverage.
+    * This is done in the daily workflow: https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions
+    * [ ] Do code coverage only on the main `net.splitcells.network` repo for now, as there is a problem with the distro repo.
+    * [ ] Note why code coverage is done this way.
+    * [ ] Check by hand if the aggregate test coverage report is correct.
+    * [ ] Re-enable codecov.io upload via Maven.
+See [\#30](../deployment/weekly-t30-deploy-tests.md) for current work on that.
     * [ ] Add to daily Codeberg test a test coverage report generator and upload it to the website.
+* [ ] Do SonarCloud scan in Codeberg and not in GitHub by applying the can just on the main `net.splitcells.network` repo.
+* [ ] Let Tester test capability tests as well.
 * [ ] Use https://github.com/CodeIntelligenceTesting/jazzer to test website server.
     * [ ] Use fuzzy miner on tables, allocations and lookups, as nesting these can have and had subtle errors.
 * [ ] Use https://github.com/spotbugs/spotbugs-maven-plugin